Faris-abukhader/ios-weather-app/README.md

 Beside getting current location weather info also there is a limited list of countries inside countriesList.json file you can add your own list.

+All the icon is animated icon used lottie animation.

 Launching Screen was custom one , you can edit it as you want from struct loadingView.